Agent Home

 Images are saved to the agent's prompt file for vision-capable agents.

-Selecting Agents
+Selecting Agents#

-Auto-Discovered Agents
+Auto-Discovered Agents#

-- Claude Code - If
+prime-agentis in your PATH - Claude Code - If

 claudeis in your PATH - Codex - If